apeace/react16-boilerplate/README.md

 only accessible in the dev build, never production.

 You don't need to use this if you have a local version of your API running.
 But I've found it useful for quick prototyping of UIs while mocking out the real API access patterns you will use.
+Plus, you will want fake versions of your API objects for all those component tests you're going to write!

 ## Notes & Gotchas